 - The scholarly communications field is in a state of flux.
 Discuss how this industry could or should evolve over the next 5 years to meet the changing needs of scholars and researchers.

 Applicants are asked to limit their responses to 300 words per question.

-Please click here to begin the application and enter your responses to the questions above.
-Once you complete the application, you will be redirected back to the SSP website to submit your résumé.
+Please click here to begin the application and enter your responses to the questions above and to submit your résumé.